Spring-Summer 2024

 Attendance policy

 You are expected to attend every lecture and be on time.
-If you cannot come to class due to an emergency please let me know as soon as possible.
-Keep in mind that if you miss a class for any other reason it is your responsibility to make up the material missed and catch up with your classmates.
+If you cannot come to class due to an emergency, please let me know as soon as possible.
+If absence persist, a medical report or relevant documentation will be necessary.
+It is your responsibility to cover the material missed and catch up with your classmates.

 Feedback